Michellegibbons143/michellegibbons143/README.md

 ## 💼 About Me

 I'm a data professional with experience designing data pipelines, building analytics models, and creating dashboards that drive decision-making.
-I enjoy turning raw data into clean, structured systems and actionable insights.
+Adept at uncovering business insights, enhancing workflow efficiency, and supporting decision-making through data-driven strategies.
+I bring strong technical skills and a commitment to continuous learning in new technologies, helping me deliver solutions that are scalable, modern, and reliable.

 ---